25 Best Things to Do in Page, Arizona (+ Local Tips & Hidden Gems)

 Its central location makes Page a popular base for exploring Antelope Canyon, Horseshoe Bend, Lake Powell, and Glen Canyon National Recreation Area.

-Best Time to Visit Page, Arizona
+What Is The Best Time to Visit Page, Arizona?

 The best time to visit Page depends on what you want to experience: